-Sharples Primary School is a school incorporating a specialist resourced provision for visually impaired pupils, with a clear approach to meeting the needs of pupils with Special Educational Needs and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress and achieve their aspirations in our caring and inclusive school.
+Sharples Primary School is a mainstream school incorporating a specialist resourced provision for children with visual impairments, with a clear approach to meeting the needs of pupils with Special Educational Needs and Disabilities and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress and achieve their aspirations in our caring and inclusive school.

 1) What kind of special educational needs do we have provided to support at Sharples Primary School?